 Girls are under-represented in physics post-16 across the UK.

-For the last 20 years, only 20% of physics A-level students have been girls, despite about equal success between genders in GCSE physics and science.
+For more than 25 years, only around 20% of students progressing on to A-level physics have been girls, despite about equal success between the genders in GCSE physics and science.

-For further resources on girls in physics, please click on the links on the left-hand menu.
+For further information on research and resources on girls in physics, please click on the links on the left-hand menu.